Limit Theorems for a class of unbounded observables with an application to "Sampling the Lindel\"of hypothesis": Introduction

-The structure of the paper is as follows:~\Cref{sec:Results} is dedicated to preliminaries and main results:~in \Cref{sec:Notation}, we introduce the relevant notation and common definitions that we will use throughout the paper, in \Cref{sec:DS}, we state precisely the class of expanding maps we consider, \Cref{sec:IntroSpaces} we introduce our Banach spaces, in \Cref{sec:IntThms}, we state our main results for the interval maps, and in \Cref{subsec: Boolean trafo}, we state the corresponding results for the Boolean transformation on $\reals$ and their implications to sampling the Lindel\"of hypothesis.
+The structure of the paper is as follows:~\Cref{sec:Results} is dedicated to preliminaries and main results:~in \Cref{sec:Notation}, we introduce the relevant notation and common definitions that we will use throughout the paper, in \Cref{sec:DS}, we state precisely the class of expanding maps we consider, in \Cref{sec:IntroSpaces}, we introduce our Banach spaces, in \Cref{sec:IntThms}, we state our main results for the interval maps, and in \Cref{subsec: Boolean trafo}, we state the corresponding results for the Boolean transformation on $\reals$ and their implications to sampling the Lindel\"of hypothesis is discussed in \Cref{sec:Lindelof}.
 In \Cref{sec:AbsRes}, we recall known abstract results in \cite{HervePene, FP} tailored (with justifications) to our setting.
-The desirable properties of the Banach spaces we introduce are discussed in \Cref{sec:Spaces} and the spectral properties of twisted transfer operators acting on these spaces including the DFLY inequality are established in \Cref{sec:Operators}.
+The spectral properties of twisted transfer operators acting on these spaces including the DFLY inequality are established in \Cref{sec:Operators}.
 In \Cref{sec:Proofs}, we collect the proofs of our main results.
 In particular, the proofs of the limit theorems for interval maps appear in \Cref{sec:LimitThms} and in \Cref{sec:BLimitThms} we prove the corresponding results for the Boolean-type transformation.
-Finally, we have relegated some technical results to the Appendices.
+Finally, we have relegated some technical results to the Appendices; in particular, an in-depth discussion about our Banach spaces appears in \Cref{subsec: Banach space corr}.